reobin/reobin.dev/content/projects/vimcolorschemes/index.md

 It is definitely a work in progress, and I have many exciting ideas for the future of vimcolorschemes.
 Follow [the Roadmap over at GitHub](https://github.com/reobin/vimcolorschemes/projects/4).

-## Description
+## Core mission

-vimcolorschemes is a small constellation of projects working towards the common goal of building the **ultimate resource** for vim users to find the **perfect color scheme** for their development environment.
+In order to become the **ultimate resource** for vim users to find the **perfect color scheme** for their development environment, vimcolorschemes focuses on the following values:

-The **focus** here is always on the content.
-The **simple design** of the website make the color schemes the focal point of every page. **Speed** and **accessibility** are also part of the core mission of vimcolorschemes.
+* Content first
+* Speed
+* Accessibility

 ## Key features 🚀